Fund Formation and Investment Management

 Our Private Funds Group provides entrepreneurial, pragmatic and proactive advice to the Firm’s private funds clients.
 Our experience covers fund formation, deal execution, management structuring and regulatory advice across a broad range of fund classes, including buyout, venture capital, hedge, real estate, mezzanine, distressed and funds of funds.

-Recently, our practice was ranked by The Legal 500 United States 2013 in the category “Investment Fund Formation and Management.”
+Our practice was ranked by The Legal 500 United States 2014 and 2013 in the category “Investment Fund Formation and Management.”
 Our core business involves advising our clients on the following types of matters, among others:

 - Private equity and hedge fund formations;

 - Establishment and acquisition of alternative asset managers, and the ongoing management of their funds and separately managed accounts;